-Indicat tor Information and data required Relevant reporting period S4.1.
-Number of customers on a retailer's hardship program Number of residential electricity and gas customers on a retailer's hardship program at the end of each calendar month of the reporting period, in each participating jurisdiction.
+Indicator Information and data required Relevant reporting period S4.1.
+Number of customers on a retailer's hardship program Number of residential electricity and gas customers on a retailer's hardship program at the end of each calendar month of as at the last calendar day of the reporting period, in each participating jurisdiction.
 Quarterly S4.2.
-Number of hardship program customers receiving energy concessions Number of electricity and gas hardship program customers who are also energy concessions customers, as at the last day of the reporting period in each participating jurisdiction.
-Quarterly S4.3.
-Number of customers denied access to the hardship program Number of residential electricity and gas customers denied access to the hardship program during each calendar month of the reporting period, in each participating jurisdiction.
-Quarterly S4.4.
-Average debt upon entry into the hardship program The average energy bill debt for those electricity and gas hardship program customers who entered the hardship program during the reporting period, as at the last calendar day of the reporting period in each participating jurisdiction.
-Quarterly S4.5.
-Levels of debt of customers entering the hardship program The number of electricity and gas hardship program customers who entered the hardship program during the reporting period, with an energy bill debt (as at the last calendar day of the reporting period) that was: (a) Between \$0 and \$500 (b) Over \$500 but less than \$1,500 (c) Over \$1,500 but less than \$2,500 (d) \$2,500 or more in each participating jurisdiction.
-Quarterly
+Type of contract for hardship program customers Retailers are required to submit: (a) the total number of electricity hardship customers that i. are on a standard retail contract ii. are on a market retail contract (b) the total number of gas hardship customers that i. are on a standard retail contract ii. are on a market retail contract held on the last calendar day of the relevant reporting period.
+Quarterly \$4.2. \$4 Average debt upon entry into the hardship program The average energy bill debt for those electricity and gas hardship program customers who entered the hardship program during the reporting period, as at the last calendar day of the reporting period in each participating jurisdiction.
+Quarterly \$4.3. \$ 4 .4.
+Levels of debt of customers entering the hardship program The number of electricity and gas hardship program customers who entered the hardship program during the reporting period, with an energy bill debt (as at the last calendar day of the reporting period) that was: (a) Between \$0 and less than \$500 (b) Over \$500 but to less than \$1,500 (c) Over \$1,500 but to less than \$2,500 (d) \$2,500 to less than \$3,500 Quarterly